vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

 Broadly there are two categories of efficient sub-linear retrieval methods

+* Sparse retrieval using lexical term matching over inverted indexes, potentially accelerated by the WAND algorithm
+* Dense retrieval using dense vector representation of queries and documents, potentially accelerated by approximate nearest neighbor search algorithms

+In the next sections we take a deep dive into these two methods and we also evaluate their effectiveness on the MS Marco Passage Ranking relevancy dataset.
+We also show how these two methods can be combined with Vespa.

 ## Sparse lexical retrieval

 Classic information retrieval (IR) relying on lexical matching which has been around since the early days of Information Retrieval.
 One example of a popular lexical based retrieval scoring function is [BM25](https://docs.vespa.ai/en/reference/bm25.html).
 Retrieval can be done in sub-linear time using inverted indexes and accelerated by dynamic pruning algorithms like [WAND](https://docs.vespa.ai/en/using-wand-with-vespa.html).
 Dynamic pruning algorithms avoid scoring exhaustively all documents which match at least one of the query terms.
 In the below [Vespa document schema](https://docs.vespa.ai/en/schemas.html) we declare a minimal passage document type which we can use to index the MS Marco Passage ranking dataset introduced in post 1.